-PC Shipment Outlook is Improving
+PC Shipment Outlook Is Improving

 Over recent years, global PC and laptop shipments have steadily declined.
 In 2013, Gartner data indicated PC shipments were down by 10% over the prior year.
 The growth in the tablet and smartphone market has negatively impacted PC sales.

 The decline in shipments has presented challenges for many stocks.
 Hardware manufacturers like Dell, HP (NASDAQ: HPQ), and Lenovo have all faced challenges.
 In addition, Microsoft has faced challenges and its earnings are impacted by the slower upgrade cycle and substitute demand for tablets.

 The stabilization of this market is important to the hardware manufacturers and to Microsoft.
 It receives licensing fees for its Windows OS and other software every time a PC is sold.
-Revenues from PC related sales may no longer face this headwind, and that is a positive for the stock.
+Revenues from PC-related sales may no longer face this headwind, and that is a positive for the stock.

-Windows XP Migration Provides another near-term Tailwind for MSFT
+Windows XP Migration Provides Another Near-Term Tailwind for MSFT

 This was a tailwind in 2Q14 and should remain one into 2015.
 Data from IDC supports this with commercial PC sales up 2.2% in June whereas consumer was down 4.2%.
 Consumers place less emphasis on the need for security and other support.
-This supports the case that businesses will refresh older hardware, positive for earnings and sales at Microsoft.
+This supports the case that businesses will refresh older hardware which is positive for earnings and sales at Microsoft.

 While this mix change is negative for Apple, it is less impactful on Microsoft and the overall dynamic is a positive one.
-GS estimates −9% and −14% y/y growth in 2014 and 2015, respectively.
-Apple will bear the brunt of this with estimates for −12% and −25% in this and next year.
+GS estimates −9% and −14% YOY growth in 2014 and 2015, respectively.
+Apple will bear the brunt of this with estimates for −12% and −25% in this year and next year.

 Outlook for Growing Dividends and Repurchases

 Some analysts estimate FCF should expand at an average of 10% annually over the next five years, increasing Microsoft’s ability to repurchase shares and pay dividends.
 Dividends and repurchase activity should increase in line with FCF growth.

-Microsoft’s Cloud Business is Gaining Traction
+Microsoft’s Cloud Business Is Gaining Traction

 Winning in the cloud market and establishing a leading position there is critical for the future at Microsoft and other tech firms.
 Amazon (NASDAQ: AMZN) has enjoyed great early success but Microsoft’s cloud business is accelerating.
 This business beat analyst expectations in the most recent quarter.

 While there is some reason to be more positive on the outlook for Microsoft, it does still face long-term challenges.
-The most compelling reason to own it remain its ability to generate cash and return it to shareholders.
+The most compelling reason to own it remains its ability to generate cash and return it to shareholders.